Piano Lessons | Keyboard Lessons | Artist development, Aural Lessons, Theory Lessons, Composition Lessons, Jazz Improvisation Lessons, Online Lessons

 In 1989 I was accepted by World Vision to play keyboard for American singer/songwriter guitarist Barry McGuire, and go on a 20 concert tour of New Zealand.
 The highlight of that tour was working with primary school children who sang in a choir as a part of each concert.
 In 1990 I enrolled with Bible College of NZ for a 3 year course in Pastoral Ministry.
 In my second year there, I led a music team for one year, which involved conducting, playing piano, arranging parts for woodwind and strings, and preparing a music team for the end year graduation ceremony.
 I also taught informal piano lessons.
 Also in that time, I joined a band that went touring to different Churches in Auckland, including a concert/chapel service at an Auckland prison.

 From 1996 until now I have been developing jazz infused improvising, as well as classical improvising and composing.
 I have also accompanied other teachers’ students for exams.
 Piano duet playing with my wife is another musical skill that brings enjoyment to us both.
-For the past 20 years my wife and I both play piano/keyboard in the music team at our Church in Auckland CBD.
+For the past 20 years my wife and I have played piano/keyboard in the music team at our Church in Auckland CBD.

-I enrolled with IRMTNZ in 2016 to do the Foundations Course for becoming a registered music teacher.
+I am an Associate member of IRMTNZ.
 This organisation provides ongoing teacher support and training to keep us up to date with teaching practices and principles, including enriching and varied professional development courses, workshops and seminars.
 This is a necessary step for this next phase of my musical journey; passing on to students the knowledge and experiences I’ve picked up along the way, so that they can begin their journey of musical discovery.

 I believe in providing dynamic piano lesson experiences, delivered with my own unique blend of fun, creativity and passion.
 My desire is to impart my knowledge of music to the next generation of musicians.
 I would like to expand your musical horizons and cultivate creativity through improvisation and composition.
 I understand that learning piano is a two way relationship, so that whatever the student brings into my studio, is what I will shape and mould to help their musicianship grow.